ankita-projects/UnitTesting/AnkitaUnitTestAssignment/testCases.md

 ]
 ```

-### If no computer of given type is found, returns an empty array
+### Test 2:If no computer of given type is found, returns an empty array

 ```js
 myComputerStorage.getAllComputersByType("XYZ");